jxnblk/blog/src/posts/code-literacy.md

 Math, too, is symbolic in nature.
-It's not entirely dependent on written language, but math benefits from our ability to scribble lines on paper.
+It's not entirely dependent on written language, but math certainly benefits from our ability to scribble lines on paper.

 Code is the languages we humans use to communicate with computers.